In my previous post a month ago on omniscient POV, I talked about what omni-POV is and isn’t, with emphasis on the latter.

 That said, there are TWO cases I can think of where the POV narrator is allowed to hop into the thoughts of other characters: (1) the narrator is truly telepathic and can read minds; (2) the narrator is God or an omniscient being who is able to know the thoughts of the characters.
 And these are the ONLY times that an omniscient narrator can know the characters’ thoughts: telepath and being God.

 Do not confuse knowing everything about the characters and the events in the story with knowing what they’re thinking.
-In story terms “omniscient” refers to know everything about the characters and the events (as if the details were written down at the time they occurred), not what the characters were thinking.
+In story terms “omniscient” refers to knowing everything about the characters and the events (as if the details were written down at the time they occurred), not what the characters were thinking.

 Therein lies the true test of whether the POV narrator (and the writer) is head-hopping: Can the POV character/narrator know what another character is thinking without being able to read the other character’s mind or having the character voice the thoughts?
 This doesn’t include guessing what characters are thinking by their actions, but in that case, the thoughts are only guesses, not the exact thoughts.
 If the thoughts cannot be known by the narrator, then including them is head-hopping.

-SIDE NOTE: please do not say that you’re writing the story diary-style, where the character would be likely to writer down thoughts.
+SIDE NOTE: please do not say that you’re writing the story diary-style, where the character would be likely to write down thoughts.
 Unless you make it clear that you DO have such a diary for the narrator to use, then NO THOUGHTS for non-POV characters!

 Now that I’ve thoroughly beat the sin of head-hopping into your writerly heads, let’s take a look at a sample passage from a story written correctly in omni-POV.
 The story is called “The Desolation” and appeared in Issue 32 of Silver Blade magazine.
 It was selected for the 2017 Write Well Award.